Mlio22/crossword-game/server/api-docs.md

 Description:

-- Logs user in and returning access_token
+- Logs user in and returning admin_token

 Request: